verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterSecret.md

 ```

 #### MultiClusterSecret
+A MultiClusterSecret is an envelope for create Kubernetes `Secret` resources on the clusters specified in the `placement` section.

 | Field | Type | Description | Required
 | --- | --- | --- | --- |